ananyaperi/AI-VERSE_ANMYQUE/README.md

 ## Team ANMYQUE

-This project is developed by Ananya and Myagi as part of a hackathon submission.
+This project is being developed by Ananya and Myagi as part of a hackathon submission.
 The team focuses on building inclusive, trustworthy, and practical AI solutions for real-world problems.

 ---